chrisxmiller/usefulbashscripts/README.md

 ![Improved Terminal Interface](SideBySide.jpg)

 **Scripts Coming Soon**
-* Login to data storage (will require manual password entry)
-* Log off of data storage
-* Batch video compression of all videos in folder
 * Batch video compression of all videos in folder, copy all videos from folder to specified location on storage, sign out after copy (will require manual login, first)

 **Requirements**